1024inc/engineering-blog/eng-paths/engineering_manager.md

 - Participate in critical outages and high impact issues meetings if in your area of focus.
 Help come to a solution with the suitable IC or the technical approach when it is in your area of expertise.
 - Able to create, drive, and communicate big systems architecture decisions and initiatives within the team.
 - Takes ownership of the team's technical scope of responsibility by nurturing scalability, reliability, and efficiency.
+- Fosters cost-awareness by advocating for initiatives that lead to savings, and diligently monitoring spending across the team scope.

 </td></tr>
 <tr><td style="font-weight:bold">